-- 6.7.2.16 The overall water distribution system for each Outline Plan shall be guided by the County's IMP, the County's General Municipal Servicing Standards, and any subsequent approved County studies in effect at the time of development. - 6.7.2.17 Outline Plans in Planning Areas shall identify water connections to adjacent lands. - 6.7.2.18 Outline Plans in Planning Areas adjacent to the Future Study Area shall identify water connections to the adjacent Future Study Area. - 6.7.2.19 Outline Plans shall identify the size and location of dedicated water reservoirs and supporting infrastructure. - 6.7.2.20 Engineering Design Briefs for Outline Plans shall, in addition to such other matters deemed necessary by the County, include further study at the detailed planning stage to explore sharing the storage requirement between the Southwest Reservoir and Hamlet Reservoir. - 6.7.2.21 The potable water distribution system shall provide a level of service that meets the Fire Protection standards required to service the Outline Plan area. - 6.7.2.22 The applicant shall be responsible for the development of water servicing infrastructure that provides adequate service delivery to the Outline Plan area.
+- 6.7.2.16 The overall water distribution system for each Outline Plan shall be guided by the County's IMP, the County's General Municipal Servicing Standards, and any subsequent approved County studies in effect at the time of development. - 6.7.2.17 Outline Plans in Planning Areas shall identify water connections to adjacent lands. - 6.7.2.18 Outline Plans shall identify the size and location of dedicated water reservoirs and supporting infrastructure. - 6.7.2.19 Engineering Design Briefs for Outline Plans shall, in addition to such other matters deemed necessary by the County, include further study at the detailed planning stage to explore sharing the storage requirement between the Southwest Reservoir and Hamlet Reservoir. - 6.7.2.20 The potable water distribution system shall provide a level of service that meets the Fire Protection standards required to service the Outline Plan area. - 6.7.2.21 The applicant shall be responsible for the development of water servicing infrastructure that provides adequate service delivery to the Outline Plan area. - 6.7.2.22 Water distribution alignment is identified on Figure 10.
+At the Outline Plan stage, the water distribution system should generally align with this figure.

-- 6.7.2.23 Water distribution alignment is identified on Figure 10.
-At the Outline Plan stage, the water distribution system should generally align with this figure. - 6.7.2.24 Notwithstanding Policy 6.7.2.23, the County may consider alternative options for potable water distribution systems that demonstrate cost efficiency to the County, without undermining the service delivery for the overall planned development of the Plan area. - 6.7.2.25 At the Outline Plan stage, additional studies or analysis may be required by the County to demonstrate the proposed water distribution system is feasible to service the development while not precluding the development of other parts of the Plan area.
-The cost of these studies or analysis shall be borne by the developer applicant. - 6.7.2.26 Outline Plans should be encouraged to identify water maintenance programs including the employment of water conservation techniques. - 6.7.2.27 Outline Plans and their supporting Engineering Design Briefs for water servicing, as well as any additional water servicing studies or analysis required by the County, shall be circulated to the Airport Authority and the towns of Morinville and Legal for review and comment.
+- 6.7.2.23 Notwithstanding Policy 6.7.2.23, the County may consider alternative options for potable water distribution systems that demonstrate cost efficiency to the County, without undermining the service delivery for the overall planned development of the Plan area. - 6.7.2.24 At the Outline Plan stage, additional studies or analysis may be required by the County to demonstrate the proposed water distribution system is feasible to service the development while not precluding the development of other parts of the Plan area.
+The cost of these studies or analysis shall be borne by the developer applicant. - 6.7.2.25 Outline Plans should be encouraged to identify water maintenance programs including the employment of water conservation techniques. - 6.7.2.26 Outline Plans and their supporting Engineering Design Briefs for water servicing, as well as any additional water servicing studies or analysis required by the County, shall be circulated to the Airport Authority and the towns of Morinville and Legal for review and comment.